 Britannia Gold Coin Family, United Kingdom

-The Britannia gold coin is a British bullion coin minted since 1987.
+The Britannia gold coin is a bullion coin from the United Kingdom that has been minted since 1987.
 The coin’s name refers to the Latin word Britannia, which literally means Britannia, and dates back to 50 BC, when Great Britain was occupied by the Romans.

 Britannia coins are available in gold and silver and were originally minted in 91.67% pure gold and 95.80% silver.
 In the 1990s and 2000s, more and more bullion coins from different countries entered the market, putting competition and pressure on Britannia coins.
 This finally led to the mintage’s decision to modify the gold and